ATIA 2021: AT Connected

-The ATIA 2020 education program is planned around 10 strands that take a balanced approach to explore the most important questions and issues facing AT professionals today, allowing you to focus on a specific area of interest or need.
-Each strand is led by invited leaders in the strand content or subject matter area.
-Sessions undergo a blind peer review by strand advisors under the leadership of Joy Zabala, Education Program Chair, Ed.D., to be selected for the final conference program.
+The ATIA 2021 education program is planned around four Primary Strands, interwoven with Secondary Strands, to provide a balanced approach to explore the most important questions and issues facing AT professionals today, allowing you to focus on a specific area of interest or need.

 - AT for Physical Access and Participation

-- Education & Learning: Early Intervention – 12
+- Education & Learning: Early Intervention – 12/Higher Education

 AT for Physical Access and Participation